azinedine456/Electric-Kart-Simulation-Academic-/README.md

 # Electric Kart Simulation (Academic Project)

 This repository contains the work completed as part of a **modeling course at EiCNAM**.
-The project focuses on developing and testing a simulation model of an **electric kart**, emphasizing system-level understanding and component interaction.
+The project focuses on developing and testing a **simple** simulation model of an **electric kart**, emphasizing system-level understanding and component interaction.

 ---